elhossary/data_visualization_coursework_template/README.md

 # Data visualization coursework template
+This repository is used as a template.
+Students taking the data visualization course utilize this template repository.
-This repository is used as a template by students.
-Please fork it and report your coursework to your forked repo according to the following guidelines.
+You can fork it and adhere to the following guidelines to submit your coursework on your forked repository.

+## General guidelines